 Upper School marks the culmination of the Waterford experience.
 As students move from childhood into young adulthood, they gain access to a tapestry of challenging academic courses, clubs, activities, sports, performances, student leadership and service opportunities, extra-curricular travel, social activities, and much more.

-In Upper School, students reap the benefits and value of a liberal arts education as they move into advanced courses in English, history, math, science, physical education, and fine arts – including a wide selection of AP courses.
-Every course, regardless of subject, is infused with passion, clarity, insight, and clear, critical thinking.
-The classroom experience is defined by the hallmarks of excellent teaching: effective classroom decorum, a well-rounded curriculum with clear expectations, thorough preparation, careful evaluation and meaningful dialogue with students.
+Upper School students reap the benefits and value of a liberal arts education as they move into advanced courses in English, history, math, science, foreign language, physical education, and fine arts – including a wide selection of 15 AP courses.
+Every course, regardless of subject, is infused with passion, clarity, insight, and critical thinking.
+The classroom experience is defined by the hallmarks of excellent teaching: effective classroom decorum, a well-rounded curriculum, clear expectations, thorough preparation, careful evaluation, and meaningful dialogue with students.

 A Waterford Upper School student’s life is defined by an array of events and activities.
-The demanding academic environment keeps minds active and alert during school, and a variety of activities enables students to develop interests, strengthen friendships, build character, and have fun after school and on weekends.
+The demanding academic environment keeps minds active and alert during school, and a broad variety of clubs, activities, and competitive sports enables students to develop interests, strengthen friendships, build character, and have fun after school and on weekends.